peidacai/espresso-math.github.io/_posts/2016-10-13-General-Assembly-Project03_post.md

 ![skewed_sales]({{site-url}}/images/total_sales_hist_skewed.png)

 The (poorly charted) histogram for sales per store in 2015 (shown above), was included to demonstrate the extreme skewness of the sales per store data.
-There were extreme outliers with annual revenue of about \$\ 9 million, however, the majority of the stores only raked in \$200,000 in 2015.
+There were extreme outliers with annual revenue of about $9 million, however, the majority of the stores only raked in $200,000 in 2015.

 With this in mind, median (instead of mean) was used as average indicator to better represent the average sales performance per store across IOWA.

-1) Location recommendation
+### 5. Locations recommendation

 We examined all 99 counties across the state of IOWA and selected 2 counties as possible locations depending on the client's requirement.

 ![top_median_sales]({{site-url}}/images/top10_median_sales.png)

-For a typical store expansion plan (annual revenue of ~ \$200k), Winneshiek was recommended for the following reasons:
+For an average store expansion plan (annual target revenue of ~ \$200k), Winneshiek was recommended for the following reasons:

    - Top county for average sale per store
    - Top county for average bottle sold per store
    - 97th percentile for average bottle price
    - 97th percentile for average bottle profit
    - 68th percentile for average number of transactions per store
    - 46th percentile for mean bottles per transaction
-   - Recommended average price per bottle ~ \$15.50
+   - Recommended average price per bottle ~ $15.50
    - Recommended annual bottles sold ~ 21,000 bottles

 For a large scale expansion (annual revenue of ~ \$9mil per store), which requires access to a large market base, we recommended Polk County for the following reasons: